Starbucks Chairman Trashes Tax Bill As "Fool's Gold"

-Starbucks executive chairman Howard Schultz described the Republican tax bill working its way through Congress as "fool's gold" that would do little to advance the living standards of typical Americans and instead just enhance corporate profits and stock prices.
+Starbucks executive chairman Howard Schultz described the Republican tax bill working its way through Congress as "fool's gold" that would do little to improve the living standards of typical Americans and instead just enhance corporate profits and stock prices.

 "This is not tax reform, this is a tax cut, this is fool’s gold.
 If he wants to take the corporate tax rate from 35% to 20% — for what purpose?
-Will that profit go back to people who need it the most, will that help small business, will that help half the country that doesn’t have $400 for a crisis?"
+Will that profit go back to people who need it the most?
+Will that help small business?
+Will that help half the country that doesn’t have $400 for a crisis?"

-Schultz was speaking at the New York Times's DealBook Conference.
+Schultz was speaking at the New York Times' DealBook Conference.

 The Starbucks executive, who was replaced as CEO by Kevin Johnson in April, has long been particularly outspoken among business titans about social issues.
 This year, under his leadership, Starbucks committed to hiring 10,000 refugees around the world and increasing the number of veterans and military spouses working at its cafes to 25,000.
 In an op-ed in the Financial Times in August, Schultz urged elected officials to take a stronger stance against "threats to civil liberties" after executives resigned from various business councils in the days following Trump's response to the violence in Charlottesville.